rotki/rotki/docs/api.rst

    :statuscode 200: Trades was succesfully added.
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 409: No user is currently logged in.
    :statuscode 500: Internal Rotki error

 .. http:patch:: /api/(version)/trades

-   Doing a PATCH on this endpoint edits an existing trade in Rotki using the ``trade_identifier``
+   Doing a PATCH on this endpoint edits an existing trade in Rotki's currently logged in user using the ``trade_identifier``.

    **Example Request**: